Contents:

 Here are the best budgeting apps in the UK:

-Budget by Koody is a money management and budgeting app that offers a simple and personalised approach to keeping you on track with your finances, giving you complete control to account for your expenses and monitor your spending habits over time.
-It is a budgeting app that does not require you to sync your bank account or share any sensitive data, so you can rest easy knowing that the money in your account is untouched, safe and secure.
 Budget by Koody is an excellent choice for those who want to enjoy all the benefits of a modern budgeting app without connecting their bank accounts.
-You can set budgets, track spending, categorise expenses and keep track of your cash transactions, current, savings, investment, pensions, credit and crypto accounts, all without linking your accounts.
+You can set budgets, track spending, categorise expenses and keep track of your cash transactions and your current, savings, investment, pension, credit and crypto accounts, all without linking your accounts.
 Budget by Koody will also give you a continually updated overview of your monthly spending, with a reminder of your upcoming expenses, total monthly budget and daily spending limit to keep you within your budget.
 Budget by Koody also lets you budget in your preferred currency.
 You will have the option to budget in £, $ or € for a more accurate picture of your transactions according to where you are in the world.
 Budget by Koody is available on iOS and Android.

-Plum is a money management and budgeting app that builds a complete picture of your finances to save you money and help you budget.
-With Plum, you can connect all your bank accounts and credit cards to see an overview of your finances in one place, analyse your spending, keep track of your money and compare household bills.
 Plum automates budgeting, saving and investing.
 If you sign up for Plum’s Money Maximiser, part of the paid subscription, Plum will transfer idle money from your current account to an interest-bearing savings account.
 Since the app can predict your weekly spending needs, it will automatically move money from the savings account to your current account weekly to cover your spending.
 Plum will also send you helpful alerts to help you keep track of your regular bills and payments.
 It will also let you know if you can save money on your home energy or broadband bills and help you switch to a new supplier where possible.
 Plum is available on iOS and Android.

 It is free to download the Plum app, access the basic budgeting and money management features, set money aside, withdraw as often as you like, and switch your bills with Plum.
 However, if you are interested in more advanced budgeting features like the Money Maximiser, want to earn interest on your savings or want to put your money to work harder by investing in the stock market, you can subscribe for £2.99 or £4.99 per month (first month free).
 Plum has a third tier that costs £9.99 per month for those who want to access more investment opportunities.

-Monzo is a UK bank with a budgeting and money management offering.
-Monzo Bank offers budgeting, interest-bearing savings accounts, short-term interest-free and interest loans, and phone and travel insurance.
-Monzo’s core budgeting features include connecting all your accounts with open banking, categorising your spending, envelope budgeting using Monzo Pots, bill splitting, payday budgeting and rounding up spare change.
 With Monzo, you can connect your bank account and credit cards to see all your financial activities in one place.
 Monzo also allows you to set a custom budget start date that you can align with your payday to make tracking the outgoings from your salary seamless.
 If you are a fan of the envelope budgeting method, you will find Monzo Pots very useful.
 Pots are a simple way to put money aside and set it apart from your spending money.
 The cash in your Pots is separate from your spending money, and you can create Pots for anything, including rent, groceries or holidays.
 Monzo will also round up your spare change and automatically put it in a Pot of your choice.
-You can also pay bills directly from your Pots by setting up direct debits, standing orders, or simply making a manual transfer yourself.
+You can also pay bills directly from your Pots by setting up direct debits, standing orders, or simply making a manual transfer.
 Monzo’s bill-splitting feature allows you to automate the bill-splitting process with your family and friends and settle them whenever you like.
 Monzo is available on iOS and Android.

 It is free to download and use the basic budgeting features on Monzo.
 However, to access features such as connecting your other bank accounts, creating custom categories, tracking your credit score, accessing interest-bearing accounts, and using the phone travel insurance features, you have to upgrade to Monzo Plus for £5 per month or Premium for £15 per month.

-Emma is a money management and budgeting app that automatically tracks and categorises your expenses to help set budgets, cancel wasteful subscriptions, and save you money in the long run.
-With Emma, you can connect your bank accounts and credit cards to view all your finances in one place, giving you a clearer insight into your spending behaviour.
 You can also track investments, cryptocurrencies, and pension accounts and view them all in one place.
 Emma will sync your personal budgets to your pay period and use the ‘Emma reports’ feature to let you know if you are on track or if you need to slow down your spending.
 With Emma, you can create and manage savings goals, which you can link to your savings account.
 You can also use the net worth calculator to see your overall financial position and ways to improve.
 The net worth calculator lets you manually include your assets, such as houses, cars and artworks.
 Emma has a host of other tools to help you make smarter decisions with your money, such as payments, cashback and commission-free stock trading.
 Emma is available to download on iOS and Android.

 It is free to download and use the basic budgeting features on Emma.
 However, to access features such as cashback, bank transfers, priority customer support, goal setting, net worth calculation, custom categories, unlimited budgets and smart rules, you need to upgrade to Emma Plus, Pro or Ultimate for £4.99, £9.99 or £14.99 per month, respectively.

 A budget is a financial plan for your income and expenses over a particular period of time.
+It is like a roadmap that helps you allocate your income towards expenses, savings, and debt payments.

 A budget helps you make a spending plan for that £2,000.
 A plan that ensures you never run out of money before your next payday.
-If you do it right, you might even have some money left over for long-term saving and investing.
+If you do it right, you might have some money left for long-term saving and investing.

 There are many ways to create a budget.
 For example, if you have your own method of estimating your income and expenses, making a plan to keep your costs below your income, paying your debt when due and saving a little for the future, you already have a budget.

-At Koody, we recommend using the 50-30-20 budget rule to create a budget.
-The 50-30-20 budget rule is a brilliant budgeting technique that suggests spending 50% of your income on your needs, 30% on wants and 20% on savings and extra debt.
+At Koody, we recommend using the 50/30/20 budget rule to create a budget.
+The 50/30/20 budget rule is a brilliant budgeting technique that suggests spending 50% of your income on your needs, 30% on wants and 20% on savings and extra debt.

 Let’s continue with the £2,000 net monthly income example we used above.
-Using the 50-30-20 budget rule, you will allocate £1,000 to your needs, £600 to your wants and £400 to your savings and extra debt.
+Using the 50/30/20 budget rule, you will allocate £1,000 to your needs, £600 to your wants and £400 to your savings and extra debt.

 Consider your own financial situation before deciding on what budget rule to use.